dnsimple/dnsimple-support/content/articles/anycast.markdown

 # DNSimple Anycast DNS Service

 All domains at DNSimple are served through Anycast.
-Simply use the name servers from the [DNSimple name servers](/articles/dnsimple-nameservers) support article for your domain.
+Use the name servers from the [DNSimple name servers](/articles/dnsimple-nameservers) support article for your domain.

-DNSimple currently has servers in 6 locations around the world:
+DNSimple has servers in 6 locations around the world:

 - San Jose, CA, USA
 - Chicago, IL, USA